 Chris has been a Sub-Zero and Wolf technician for seven years, and the seven years before that he ran his own installation company as a sub-contractor for Sub-Zero and Wolf.
 He loves being a part of the innovative Sub-Zero and Wolf community, and enjoys hearing the pride and excitement with which customers talk about their appliances.
 While he loved installation, he found himself attracted to the technical side of repair and the problem-solving that comes with it.
 Working with the great team at American Appliance is a much-appreciated bonus.

 Key to Great Service: “I try to build trust with every customer by sharing my expertise and resolving the issue.”

 This is Bryan’s 13th year working for American Appliance on Sub-Zero and Wolf appliances, and his 28th year servicing appliances overall.
 It was actually the appeal of working for American Appliance, and our focus on providing the best service experience possible for our customers, that led Bryan to become a dedicated Sub-Zero and Wolf service tech.
 He hasn’t regretted the decision for a moment.

 Key to Great Service: “1.
 Respect the customer’s home.
 2. Always listen to what the customer has to say.”

-George has been a Sub-Zero and Wolf technician for five years, and was trained at Sub-Zero, Wolf and Cove HQ, which he found to be an amazing experience!
-He loves the Sub-Zero and Wolf company, the feel of their brand, the quality of their products, and all they stand for; it’s what led him to become one of their technicians.
-Lucky for him, American Appliance is truly an extension of the Sub-Zero, Wolf and Cove company.
+George has been a Sub-Zero and Wolf technician for five years, and was trained at Sub-Zero, Wolf, and Cove HQ, which he found to be an amazing experience!
+He loves the Sub-Zero, Wolf, and Cove company, the feel of their brand, the quality of their products, and all they stand for; it’s what led him to become one of their technicians.
+Lucky for him, American Appliance is truly an extension of the Sub-Zero, Wolf, and Cove company.
 In 2018, George moved to the Roaring Fork Valley to become the Valley’s designated Factory Certified technician.
 He is excited to get to know the area and the wonderful people that live there.

 Key to Great Service: “Time matters to our customers, so it’s up to us to fix it right the first time.”